Naturality and mapping class groups in Heegaard Floer homology: Introduction

 \begin{theorem} There are functors

-such that for a based 3-manifold $(Y,p)$, the groups $HF(Y,p)$ are isomorphic to the various versions of Heegaard Floer homology defined by Ozsv\'ath and Szab\'o~\cite{OS04:HolomorphicDisks,OS04:HolDiskProperties}.
-Furthermore, isotopic diffeomorphisms induce identical maps on~$\HF$.
-(When we write $\HF$ without decoration, it means any of the four variants of Heegaard Floer homology above.) \end{theorem}
+such that for a based 3-manifold $(Y,p)$, the groups $\HF(Y,p)$ are isomorphic to the various versions of Heegaard Floer homology defined by Ozsv\'ath and Szab\'o~\cite{OS04:HolomorphicDisks,OS04:HolDiskProperties}.
+Furthermore, isotopic diffeomorphisms induce identical maps on~$\HF$. \end{theorem}